 Create an open loop gap by being descriptive yet leaving out an important detail.
-Creating curiosity engages your audience’s mind so they’ll try to work out what’s next.
-On average, an email subject line contains 43 characters and most email service providers cut the subject line off after around 40 characters.
+Creating curiosity engages your audience’s mind so they’ll try to determine what’s next.
+On average, an email subject line contains 43 characters, and most email service providers cut the subject line off after around 40 characters.
 Remember to use numbers when applicable.

-Make the One Reader curious and they’ll ask themselves what are “these.”
+Make the 1 reader curious, and they’ll ask themselves what are “these.”

 Use psychology.
 The fear of missing out is a powerful motivator.
 People react more strongly when they feel like they will lose something.
-Use your subject line to let your subscribers know what they’ll be missing out on if they don’t open the email.
+Use your subject line to let your subscribers know what they’ll miss out on if they don’t open the email.

 Hype is a strong selling point because of herd mentality.

-The bottom line is to make your slippery slope subject line more memorable using curiosity, FOMO, testimonials, offers, etc.
+The bottom line is to make your slippery slope subject line more memorable using: